6 Types of car insurance fraud

 To avoid premium theft, drivers should work with trusted agents and always verify their coverage independently with the insurer.
 Some ways you could go about finding a trusted agent include:

-- Verify the agent’s license: You can check an insurance agent’s license either by looking it up on your state’s license database or using the National Association of Insurance Commissioners’ (NAIC) Consumer Information Source.
+- Confirm the agent’s license: You can validate an insurance agent’s license by checking your state’s license database or utilizing the National Association of Insurance Commissioners’ (NAIC) Insurance Agent/Broker Search Tool.

-- Research complaints: An insurance agent with substantial professional experience is likely to have information about their work history available.
-In doing your research, also consider if any complaints have been filed against them.
+- Research complaints: An insurance agent with good standing will typically have accessible information about their professional background.
+While conducting your research, also explore whether any complaints have been lodged against them and how serious those claims are.

 This scam is especially prevalent in Florida.
-Drivers are approached randomly at car washes, gas stations and shopping centers and enticed with gift cards to sign an Assignment of Benefits (AOB), allowing the shady vendor to handle the repair and claim process with the insurer.
+Drivers are approached randomly at car washes, gas stations and shopping centers and enticed with gift cards to sign a false Assignment of Benefits (AOB), allowing the shady vendor to handle the repair and claim process with the insurer.
+AOB for windshield glass was prohibited by the 2023 Florida Senate Bill 2A.
+However, unscrupulous actors continue to prey on Florida drivers by using quasi-AOB agreements called a “Direction to Pay” agreement, which allows the contractor to handle the glass claim.

-Many times, these fraudsters work with unscrupulous attorneys who file suit against the insurers in the name of the policyholder but without their knowledge or consent.
 This can lead to six-figure settlements for a simple windshield repair that should have only cost $200-$300.
 Nearly 27,000 AOB windshield repair lawsuits were filed against Florida auto insurers in 2020, according to the Florida Justice Reform Institute.
+The National Insurance Crime Bureau tracked an increase of 8,650 percent in windshield replacement scams in Florida between 2006 and 2019.
+The problem has only continued to worsen.
+The Florida Department of Financial Services reported 46,000 auto glass lawsuits filed in 2023.

 Experts say the best thing is to walk away from the offer.
 If you need your windshield replaced, contact your insurance agent or carrier and report the loss.
-They will verify coverage and arrange a legitimate vendor, such as Safelite, to come to your home or business to repair or replace your windshield.
+They will verify coverage and arrange a legitimate vendor, such as Safelite (which is contracted with many national and regional insurers), to come to your home or business to repair or replace your windshield.

 You should be wary of any towing service that does not offer information about themselves, their services or how they were informed about your accident.
 There are several easy ways to protect yourself against becoming a victim of these scams.